National Invitation Tournament: NCAA takes control

 In 2005, the National Collegiate Athletic Association purchased 10-year rights to the NIT from the MIBA for $56.5 million to settle an antitrust lawsuit, which had gone to trial and was being argued until very shortly before the settlement was announced.
 The MIBA alleged that compelling teams to accept invitations to the NCAA tournament even if they preferred to play in the NIT was an illegal use of the NCAA's powers.
 In addition, it argued that the NCAA's expansion of its tournament to 65 teams (68 since 2011) was designed specifically to bankrupt the NIT.
 Faced with the very real possibility of being found in violation of federal antitrust law for the third time in its history, the NCAA chose to settle.
-(The first two violations were related to restrictions on televising college football and capping assistant coach salaries.)
+(The first two violations were related to restrictions on televising college football and capping assistant coach salaries).
 As part of the purchase of the NIT by the NCAA, the MIBA disbanded.

 The 2020 edition of the NIT was canceled due to the COVID-19 pandemic, following the NCAA canceling all winter and spring sports for that year in its wake.
-In 2021, the NIT, like March Madness, decided to play its games at a bubble location, this time being Denton and Frisco, Texas, therefore for the first time the semifinals and championship weren't played at the historic Madison Square Garden.
-After a return to MSG in 2022, the 2023 and 2024 semis and final will be moved away from New York.
-On August 12, 2022, the NCAA announced that the final rounds of the 2023 NIT would be held at Orleans Arena in Las Vegas and hosted by nearby UNLV, and the 2024 site would be Butler University's Hinkle Fieldhouse in Indianapolis.
+In 2021, the NIT, like March Madness, decided to play its games at a bubble location, this time being Denton and Frisco, Texas, therefore for the first time the semifinals and championship were not played at Madison Square Garden.
+After a return to MSG in 2022, it was announced that the 2023 and 2024 semis and final would be moved away from New York.
+On August 12, 2022, the NCAA announced that the final rounds of the 2023 NIT would be held at Orleans Arena in Paradise, Nevada and hosted by nearby UNLV, and the 2024 site would be Butler University's Hinkle Fieldhouse in Indianapolis.